Using Technology to Support Collaborative Learning Through Assessment Design

 Showing items related by title, author, creator and subject.

-Lee, Stella; Barker, T.; Kumar, V. (Springer, 2011)In e-learning, questions concerned how one can create course material that motivate and support students in guiding their own learning have attracted an increasing number of research interests ranging from adaptive learning ...
+Lee, Stella; Barker, T.; Kumar, V. (Springer Nature, 2011)In e-learning, questions concerned how one can create course material that motivate and support students in guiding their own learning have attracted an increasing number of research interests ranging from adaptive learning ...

 The use of electronic voting and peer assessment to encourage the development of higher order thinking skills in learners Barker, Trevor; Bennett, Steve (2012)In the research reported here, electronic voting and peer assessment were used with 215 first year computer science and information technology undergraduates undertaking an electronic media design module.
 In previous years ...

 Assessing the impact on the student experience of embedding information resources in the Guided Learner Journey at the University of Hertfordshire Bilson, Jane; Singer, Helen (2018-06-04)Helen Singer and Jane Bilson explain how the University of Hertfordshire followed ‘Guided Learner Journey’ principles by embedding resources in their VLE using the Talis Aspire reading list system and their assessment of ...